karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 ```

 From the information stored in the bam files, we (read: __anvi'o__) can calculate the coverage for each base in each contig and also the sequence variation (SNPs) in the community for each nucleotide in each contig.
+This is done in the next step, which will store all this info into another object called a **profile database**:

 ```bash
 mkdir ANVIO/$SAMPLE/PROFILE